-Under the license agreement with CrystalGenomics, the Company has obligations for development milestones of \$16 million related to the initiation of Phase 2 and pivotal clinical trials, and regulatory milestones totaling \$44 million.
+Under the license agreement with CrystalGenomics, the Company has an option to pay \$2.0 million in cash or combination of cash and common shares, for the full development and commercial rights for the program in all territories outside of the Republic of Korea and China.
+The option fee is due on the earlier of (i) filing of an Investigational New Drug ("IND") application with the Food and Drug Administration ("FDA"), (ii) first dosage of a human in a clinical trial or (iii) or early June 2018.
+In addition, under the terms of the license agreement, there are total development milestones of \$16 million related to the initiation of Phase 2 and pivotal clinical trials, and regulatory milestones totalling \$44 million.
 The Company also has an obligation to pay royalty payments on sales of commercialized product.
 The timing of any milestone or royalty payments that may become due is not yet determinable.